 Use an online retirement planning calculator to estimate how much you'll need to save monthly or yearly in order to set yourself up for your future.

 Day 6: Check on Your Credit Score and Report

-For example, things like paying bills on time, keeping credit card balances low, keeping old accounts open, and only applying for new credit sparingly can have a positive impact on your credit.
+For example, things such as paying bills on time, keeping credit card balances low, keeping old accounts open, and only applying for new credit sparingly can have positive impacts on your credit.
 Paying late, running up large balances in relation to your credit limits, and opening multiple credit accounts in a short period of time can hurt your score.

 Also, review your credit card statements each month to check your total spending and what you may pay in interest charges if you're carrying a balance.
 This is also a good opportunity to review your statements for suspicious transactions that could indicate fraud.

 If you find a credit report error, you can dispute it with the credit bureau that's reporting the information.
 By law, information that's proven to be inaccurate must be corrected or removed from your credit report.

 Day 7: Make Your Financial Goals a Reality